bulgantamiri/fibostackclient/doc/source/contributor/command-errors.rst

 General Command Errors
 ======================

-The general pattern for handling OpenStackClient command-level errors is to raise a CommandError exception with an appropriate message.
+The general pattern for handling fibostackClient command-level errors is to raise a CommandError exception with an appropriate message.
 This should include conditions arising from arguments that are not valid/allowed (that are not otherwise enforced by ``argparse``) as well as errors arising from external conditions.